urbanwildlifeinstitute/UWIN_tutorials/tutorials/static occupancy/static_occupancy.md

 Let's learn more about occupancy through an exmaple.
 We will use red fox data collected from UWIN Chicago in the summer of 2021.
 For those who use the Urban Wildlife Information Network's online database, you are welcome to work through your own data.
 Simply navigate to the [UWIN Database](https://www.urbanwildlifenetwork.org/)> Reports> Occupancy Report.
 Here you can select one species of interest over a specific date/time range.
 We would recommend starting with one sampling season (as species may change their occupancy season to season--another type of occupancy model!).

-Let's take a peek at some real data collected by the Urban Wildlife Information Network.
-Start by loading in neccessary libraries and UWIN data.
-Today we are going to use `ggplot2` and `dplyr`.
+Let's take a peek at the data!
+Start by loading in neccessary libraries and `chicago_red_fox.csv`.
+We will continue to use `dplyr` and `ggplot2`.

 ```R
 # Load in libraries